uwcse440/web-cse440-au14/contributing.md

 ![cloned]({{ site.baseurl }}/images/development_general/branching_desktop.png)

+Congrats!
+You now have your branch.
+You can now make whatever changes you need to _within that directory_.

 To commit code, you first need to `add` your files with `git add`.
 For example, if I edited the `index.html` file, I would type:

 	git add index.html